viveksinha1007/dynamics-365-customer-engagement/ce/field-service/scheduling-self-customers.md

 - **Maximum lead time for new bookings**: Sets the maximum time, in days from today, during which the customer can schedule their booking.
 - **Enable Asset Selection**: When this option is enabled, the customer has the option to select a specific asset to associate with their account while they schedule their booking.
 - **Enable Additional Details**: When this option is enabled, the customer can submit text to your organization while scheduling their booking.
 This text will be saved as a note on the booking timeline.
+- **Default Radius Unit**: Sets the unit of the Radius value set for **Include Resource with maximum travel radius**
 - **Include Resource with maximum travel radius**: The maximum radius from the scheduled location in which a resource can be scheduled.
-A value of **0** means there is no maximum radius.
+It should be a non-zero value.

 > [!div class="mx-imgBorder"]